Arihant25/beginner-python-projects/README.md

 - pong - Pong, but made using Turtle
 - crossy-turtle - Crossy Road, but made using Turtle
 - mail-merge - Creates customized invites to a birthday party using a list of names
+- weather_data - Experimenting with meteorological data using pandas